-Forest Service planning documents are deficient in that base an effects analysis upon, the Forest Service they conceal, rather than inform, the public and decision-is unlikely to include any information that would contradict predetermined outcomes, such as a predetermined need to treat weeds with
+Forest Service planning documents are deficient in that they conceal, rather than inform, the public and decision-makers of known hazards of chemicals.
+According to Kovach et al., (1992):

 Because of the EPA pesticide registration process, there is a wealth of toxicological and environmental impact data for most pesticides that are commonly used in agricultural systems.
 However, these data are not readily available or organized in a manner that is usable to the IPM practitioner.